spencercarnage/personal/src/content/blog/tailwind-codemod.md

 tedious.

-This post outlines the steps I took to update Tailwind class names across 1000+ React components using Node.js and jscodeshift.
+This post outlines the steps I took to update Tailwind class names across 1000+ React components using custom Node.js scripts and jscodeshift codemod.
 I will outline the various steps I took for both analyzing and updating the code base.

-These examples will be using the latest version of Node.js, version 22.

-## Something Here

-Before diving in, it is important to evaluate if a codemod is the right tool.
+## Some Questions To Consider Before Getting Started

 Using codemods to make large scale changes across your code base can be game changing for your producivity.
-It can also sink that productivity as well.
-When starting a project like this, you need to ask some very important questions:
+It can also be a rabbit hole that eats up your productivity as well.
+When starting this project, I had to ask myself some very important questions:

-1. How many files need to be updated?
+- How many files need to be updated?
-2. Is it worth putting in the time it takes to learn a new tool to make these changes?
-Or will it be quicker to make the changes manually, even making the changes manually is more tedious?
+- Is it worth putting in the time it takes to write a codemod?
+- Will it be quicker to make the changes manually, even if making those changes manually will be more tedious?
-3. How easily is it for you to test that the codemod made the updates as you intended?
-How easy is it to undo the changes?
+- How easy would it be for me to test that the codemod made the updates as you intended?
+- How easy would it be to undo the changes?

-This list is by no means an exhaustive one but it highlights that challenges, and potential dangers, that come up when using a powerful tool like a codemod.
+This list is by no means an exhaustive one but it helps to highlight the potential pitfalls that come up when using a powerful tool like jscodeshift.

 For my specific use case, this was a complete rewrite of an existing application that was months away from having any external users.
-The design of the application was going to stay the way but the Tailwind classes that powered that design was going to change.
-I had success in the past with making large scale changes in the legacy code base, so I had already tackled the learning curve that went into writing codemods.
-While it took a few days to accomplish, it was worth it.
-By the end of this post, I hope you feel empowered to make a similar choice when the opportunity presents itself to you.
+The design of the application was going to stay the way but the Tailwind classes that powered that design were going to change.
+I had some success in the past with making large scale changes in the legacy code base using codemods.
+While I knew it would take a few days to accomplish, I decided that the effort would be worth it.

 ## Analyzing the Tailwind Config Files

-Like most React applications that use Tailwind, we had a `tailwind.config.js` CommonJS file that was configured with a Material Design-based convention for class naming:
+The legacy `tailwind.config.js` was CommonJS file that was configured with a Material Design-based convention for class naming:

 ```js
 module.exports = {